Triple Clasp Formulas for $G_2$: Introduction

 In Section \ref{FormulaProof}, we give the triple clasp formulas for $\mathfrak{g}_2$ explicitly, and then prove that a linear combination of webs given inductively by the $\mathfrak{g}_2$ triple clasp expansions satisfies the definition of a $\mathfrak{g}_2$ clasp.

-In Appendix \ref{appendix} , we first explain the equivalence between the defining skein relations of $\mathfrak{g}_2$ webs given in Section \ref{spiderdefn} and in \cite{Kupe}.
-Then we give a complete list of recursive formulas which determine the triple clasp coefficients in the $\mathfrak{g}_2$ triple clasp formulas.
-We also include all the graphical calculations that lead to the recursions.
+In Appendix \ref{Recursions}, we give a complete list of the recursive formulas which determine the coefficients in the $\mathfrak{g}_2$ triple clasp formulas.
+All the graphical calculations that lead to the recursive formulas can be found in Appendix \ref{GraphicalCalc}.
+The SAGE code verifying that the triple clasp coefficients satisfy the recursive formulas is included with the source file of the arXiv submission of this paper.